dhakkada/dhakkada.github.io/vita.md

 ## Dhara Sheth

-School Counseling graduate from Portland State University, with a background in Counseling Psychology and Education.
+TPSC Oregon Licensed School Counselor, with a background in Counseling Psychology and Education.

 * [License](#license)
 * [Education](#education)